Key Points:

 What is the treatment for THC toxicity in dogs?

 If you’re able to get your pet to the vet within 30 minutes of their accidental ingestion, your veterinarian may try to make your dog vomit to reduce the amount of THC absorbed into their bloodstream.
-Activated charcoal can also help with this, but it should only be administered by a veterinary professional.
+Never try to make your dog throw up unless you’ve been directed to do so by your veterinarian or a pet poison helpline.

 How can I protect against THC toxicity in dogs?

 Still, accidents can happen when your head is in the clouds, and treating THC toxicity in dogs is not cheap.
 The last thing you want to worry about in the hospital waiting room is the cost of care.
-Consider pet insurance as a way to prepare for these accidents before they happen, and get a free quote from Pumpkin today.